 There you have it; quality advice from a pro.

-If you would like to learn more about Aucadian and the services they offer please visit www.aucadian.com.au.
+If you would like to learn more about Aucadian and the services they offer, please visit www.aucadian.com.au.

-Time for you to put these concepts into practice and create something that hits the mark!
+It’s undoubtedly time for you to put these concepts into practice and create something that hits the mark!